DavynCox/solid-start-project/README.md

-# Davyn's Epic Solid Start Expirement
+# My First Solid Start Project

-The goal of this is to learn how this framework works and how to do SSR
+## Setup:
+* Clone Repo
+* npm install
+* npm run dev

+## Notes
+This is going to eventually be the frontend for my Django Rest API project.
+I'm just learning as I go, so we'll see.